Lesson 12: Private and Personal Information

 - Common Sense Education - Private and Personal Information - Teacher Prep Guide

 - Identity Theft - When a thief steals someone’s private information in order to pretend to be that person.

-- Personal Information - Information that can’t be used to identify you.
+- Personal Information - Information that is about you, but can’t be used to identify you.

 - Private Information - Information that can be used to identify you.

 - Register (Online) - To enter your information in order to sign up and get access to a website.

 - What types of information do you think are okay to share publicly online such as on an online profile that others will see?

 - What are some examples of websites where you must register in order to participate?

 - Video-sharing sites